micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

       self._integer = value
   ```

-  `Annotated[int, {'min': 0, 'max': 42}]` goes beyond a simple integer type hint by specifying a range.
-This annotation tells MicroManager that `integer` is not just any integer but must fall within the specified range (0 to 42).
-It's particularly useful for setting safety limits on device properties to prevent hardware damage or other errors.

-  `Annotated` can be used for integers, floats and units. `int` can also be used without `Annotated`.

-    Combining these property in an example device, produces this in MicroManager:
+Combining these property in an example device, produces the following GUI in MicroManager:

   ![example device full](example_device_full.png)

-- **Initialisation:**

-    Setting default values in the Python class in the `__init__` declaration will set the default during the initialisation of the MicroManager device.
-   MicroManager does not support `None` values, but they may be useful to indicate that a parameter is not set.
-As a workaround for floating point properties, a `None` in Python is converted to a `nan` in MicroManager, and vice-versa.

-In summary, these type hints, along with the Python structures used (like `astropy`, `Enum` and `Annotated`), provide a powerful way to control and validate the data that flows between Python objects and MicroManager.
-This level of detail in specifying property types is critical for creating robust, reliable, and easy-to-use devices in the MicroManager ecosystem.

-## **4.** *Specific device templates*

-Some devices in MicroManager have specific functionality and requirements.
-A camera, for example, needs to have methods to obtain or create an image.
-PyDevice checks if the required properties and methods are found in each object it encounters and labels them if any template matches.
-Currently, the supported device types are:
+## Developing new components:
+In order to expose Python object as a device in MicroManager, the class should have one or more annotated public properties, as described above, and the script should create the object and include it in the `devices` dictionary.

+In addition, when PyDevice loads the Python objects, it checks if they match the requirements to be exposed as a camera, stage, or xystage.
+This inspection is done using the script `bootstrap.py`, which can be found in the PyDevice source repository, so for more detail; check this file.
+Examples of each implementation exists in the documentation folders.
+The file containing the templates is bootstrap.py

+Specifically, the bootstrap script recognizes the folliwing types of devices.

 1. Device
 2. Camera
 3. Stage
 4. XYStage

-Examples of each implementation exists in the documentation folders.
-The file containing the templates is bootstrap.py, so for more detail; check this file.
+TODO: UPDATE DESCRIPTION BELOW!

 **1. Device**
 This is the default device type, if none of the requirements for a specific device are met, the device type will be set to this.